Caropertuz31/python-challenge/README.md

 # python-challenge
 in this repository you will find two python script:

-1. The Paybank.py is a script that was create to analyze the financial records of a company, including:
+1. The Paybank.py is a script that was create to analyze the financial records of a company using a CSV file (budget_data.csv), providing by the company, including:
 - The total of monsths.
 -  The net total amount of "Profit/Losses" over the entire period of the company.
 -  The changes in "Profit/Losses" over the entire period.